WWE News: Triple H On Taking Over WWE – Says Vince McMahon ‘Is Not Stepping Away’

-As the years go by, many wrestling fans wonder when Vince McMahon is finally going to step out of his busy position as head of WWE and take a break in life.
-Of course, the true wrestling fans simply believe that he’s never going to give up control and will always stay in power.
+As the years go by, many wrestling fans wonder when Vince McMahon is finally going to step down from his busy position as head of WWE and take a break in life.
+Of course, the true fans simply believe that he’s never going to give up control and will always stay in power.
 When it comes to someone else taking over the lead of the company, Triple H kind of feels the same way and believes that his father-in-law is going to outlive everyone.

 Vincent Kennedy McMahon is set to turn 74-years-old later this month and he’s still taking charge, rewriting scripts, and making hands-on decisions in WWE.
 Even though his children and son-in-law have high positions of authority, he’s the one that has the final say on everything.